 And Goofy is guarding the net down on one end of the pool.

 So, what are your thoughts about the pools at Disney’s All-Star Movies?
-I kind of prefer Music over Movies.
-Do you have a preference?
+Do you think the pools have fun theming?